 *If you would like to DONATE to help the gospel go forward, you can give ONLINE or by MAIL.
 To give online, click on the DONATE button above.
 If you prefer to give with Check or Money Order, please make your donation payable to: Dale Black Ministries * P.O.
 Box 130085, Carlsbad, CA 92013.
 To make a donation or place an order by phone, call: 951-526-2101 and leave a message.
 Someone from our volunteer staff will call you back.
 Thank you very much, and may God’s blessings be upon you and your family.

-Dale Black Ministries aka Eagle International Ministries – Carlsbad, CA
+Dale Black Ministries aka Eagle International Church – Carlsbad, CA

 All Rights Reserved